 16. Web Developer

-If you’re good with a computer and information technology is one of your passions, you could consider becoming a web developer.
+If you have a computer science bachelor’s degree and information technology is one of your passions, you could consider becoming a web developer.

 You’ll need some training for this job, but it’s a great option because you can work from home and set your own hours.

 If you’re looking for a career with high pay and low stress, web development may be right for you.
-The median pay for web developers is $77,000 per year.
+According to Labor Statistics, you could make $37 per hour as a web developer- now that’s good money in the bank for less job stress!

 17. YouTube Personality